GatoGraphQL/GatoGraphQL/README.md

 ### Configure application options (optional)

-Upon installation, the Composer script will create file `config/.env` including default values for application options (passed as environment variables).
-You can further edit this file, or even create more specific ones (following [Symfony's Dotenv component](https://symfony.com/doc/current/components/dotenv.html)'s file hierarchy).
+PoP can be configured through environment variables.
+To make it convenient during development, PoP relies on [Symfony's Dotenv component](https://symfony.com/doc/current/components/dotenv.html) to define environment variables through file `config/.env`.
+You can create or further edit this file, and create additional localized `.env` files (such as `.env.local`, as detailed in the [component's documentation](https://symfony.com/doc/current/components/dotenv.html)).

 ## Usage